rodralez/NaveGo/README.md

 * Dr. Paolo Dabove and Dr. Marco Piras (both from DIATI, Politecnico di Torino, Italy) for helping to debug NaveGo and suggesting new features.

 # Examples

 The example folder contains several types of examples.

 ## Allan variance example

 Just execute the file `navego_allan_example.m`.
 Firstly, it process 2-hours of static measurements from an Sensonor STIM300 IMU.
-Then, it process about 5 of synthetic inertial data.
+Then, it process about 5 hours of synthetic inertial data.

 ## INS/GPS integration example using synthetic (simulated) data